-A Salesforce study found that 90 per cent of the average contact database is incomplete records.
+A Salesforce study found that 90% of the average contact database is incomplete.
 CRM systems are full of missing and duplicate records.
 Not having a clear view can be costly for the business – you don’t want to send collateral out to the same person three times because you have them on file under three slightly different variations of the same name.

 As a first step you need to invest in creating a true Single Customer View (SCV.)
 I say this quickly, but this is possibly the hardest step.